 The HHRR home will house 4 women, and one live-in peer support house manager.

 Our mission of Accountability, Connection and Love guides us in all we do, and every plan and policy we put in place.
 All of it is fluid, and nothing is set in stone.
-We will modify and rework things as we go, as each resident presents her own individual needs and challenges.
+We will modify and rework things as we go, as each participant presents her own individual needs and challenges.

-For our first residents, this is an exciting opportunity to work on their own recovery while helping design a premier program that works.
+For our first participants, this is an exciting opportunity to work on their own recovery while helping design a premier program that works.
 They will help us shape the future HHRR programs, all while living in this truly wonderful home.
 And a home is not just bricks and mortar.
-Every new resident must have recently completed an intensive treatment program for ED.
+Every new participant must have recently completed an intensive treatment program for ED.
 Having had SUD treatment is a bonus, since there are so few ED/SUD treatment programs in the US.
-Every incoming resident must participate in an intensive outpatient program (IOP), for the first 6 + weeks.
+Every incoming participant must participate in an intensive outpatient program (IOP), for the first 6 + weeks.
 The IOP could be for SUD, ED or both, depending on discharging treatment center recommendations.

 We will discuss how HHRR is NOT treatment, rather it is a home for women to live in as they get their treatment nearby and find their footing as a person in recovery and in connection with themselves and others.